nanythemummy/Aphoma/README.md

 ```

 ## Converters:
+### Configuration:
+Install Adobe's DNG converter( see above), and configure the path for it.
+- **processing:DNG_Converter** This is the path to the DNG converter exec.
+If you are using windows, either escape the backslashes or type it like you would a unix path and let python sort it out.

 To convert a folder of images from RAW to another type, run the following command, where the destination format is specified with a flag.
 ```
 python photogrammetryScripts.py convert --dng ./samples/raw ./samples/dng